Introduction

 - Software Version

-Client Protocol version is SSH2.0 and Software Version is Putty_0.76.
+Client Protocol Version and Software Version

-b.
+1.2.
 The server responds with its own Identification String Exchange, including its SSH protocol version and software version.

 2. Next Step is Algorithm Negotiation.